animsingh2/climate-risk-engine/README.md

 # Climate Risk Engine

-A Python-based financial risk scoring engine that models how physical and transition climate risks flow through to credit metrics — PD, LGD, and EAD — and computes Climate VaR across multiple scenarios.
+A Python-based financial risk scoring engine that models how physical and transition climate risks flow through to credit metrics (PD, LGD, EAD) and computes Climate VaR across multiple scenarios.

 ## What it does